s4dic/Host/README.md

 # hosts
 A hosts file to block some ads on unix system, like Android or Linux.

-Place the "hosts" file to your system, you need root access for Androids smartphone
+Place the "hosts" file to your system, you need root access for Androids smartphone.
+For more list, use this website: https://filterlists.com/